 Today, Eddy the Yeti can still be elusive but is seen regularly around the resort.
 Sometimes Eddy is found high on the mountain, sometimes he explores the woods, and sometimes he can be seen walking around the base area greeting the skiers and snowboarders.
 Eddy scares easily and rarely makes an appearance for more than a short period of time, but remains friendly and curious, and enjoys making new friends - especially kids.

-Sunday River built a special home for Eddy on the left side of the Dream Maker trail on North Peaks that skiers and snowboarders can walk in to visit throughout the year.
+Sunday River built a special home for Eddy in the Enchanted Forest trail on North Peak that skiers and snowboarders can visit throughout the year.
 It even has a guestbook where you can leave Eddy a note if he's not home!
 Because Eddy has never been seen during the summer, it is believed that he stays in his cave high on Old Speck until the snow begins to fall again for winter.